 PLEASE NOTE: All scholarships are awarded in the form of tuition reduction.

 Applicants to our One-Year Certificate programs have the opportunity to apply for significant tuition support through two scholarships.

-The Mary Ellen Mark Memorial Scholarship is awarded to a General Studies in Photography, Documentary Practice and Visual Journalism, or New Media Narratives student of extraordinary achievement who demonstrates an interest in pursuing a project that reflects some part of the life and career of photographer and longtime ICP faculty member Mary Ellen Mark.
+The Mary Ellen Mark Memorial Scholarship is awarded to a Creative Practices, Documentary Practice and Visual Journalism, or New Media Narratives student of extraordinary achievement who demonstrates an interest in pursuing a project that reflects some part of the life and career of photographer and longtime ICP faculty member Mary Ellen Mark.
 Learn about the 2017 inaugural Mary Ellen Mark Memorial Scholarship recipient, Bleue Liverpool.

 Those interested in these scholarships may apply through our online application platform.

 At the beginning of the academic year, students meet with the full-time program manager and are given work-study application materials and a list of institution-wide work-study opportunities.
 Students contact the departments where they are interested in working and schedule interviews to discuss their applicable skills and availability.
 Work-study opportunities are awarded in the following ICP departments: Exhibitions, Community Programs, Library, Alumni Affairs, Post-Production, and the Teaching Assistant Program.